aboutcode-org/aboutcode-toolkit/docs/source/general.rst

 -   Specifies a target output directory.

-Review your generated AboutCode Toolkit files to determine if they meet your requirements.
+Review the generated ABOUT file(s) to determine if it meets your requirements.
 Here is a simple example of a linux-redhat-7.2.ABOUT file that documents the directory /linux-redhat-7.2/ :

         ..  code-block:: none